DHTMLX/gantt-docs/data/desktop/troubleshooting.md

 Are there any errors?

-404 response status would mean there is either an incorrect URL passed to the `gantt.init` method or there is a problem in the routing settings of your application.
+404 response status would mean there is either an incorrect URL passed to the `gantt.init` method or a problem in the routing settings of your application.

 ##Check what is returned from the server